jrosebr1/pyemotionwheel/README.md

 ### Prompting our AI therapist to help us work through our emotions

-Given our `emotion_hierarchies`, let's see how oru AI therapist can help us deepen our emotional intelligence.
+Given our `emotion_hierarchies`, let's see how our AI therapist can help us deepen our emotional intelligence.

 To start, let's create an emotional intelligence prompt: